stephenbyrne90/stephenbyrne90.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Economist in the Economics Division of the Department of Finance where I work work on research and macroeconomic modelling.
-I'm currently on secondment from the Irish Economic Analysis Division of the Central Bank of Ireland where my primary role was the production of macroeconomic forecasts.
-My primary research areas are in empirical macroeconomics, productivity and misallocation.
-I hold a Ph.D in Economics from Trinity College Dublin.
+I am a Senior Economist in the Economics Division of the Department of Finance, working on research and macroeconomic modelling.
+I am currently on secondment from the Irish Economic Analysis Division of the Central Bank of Ireland, where I worked on macroeconomic forecasting, policy analysis, and applied research.
+My research is in empirical macroeconomics, with a particular focus on productivity, misallocation, and macro-financial linkages.
+I hold a PhD in Economics from Trinity College Dublin.

 **Disclaimer**:
 The views expressed are my own and do not necessarily represent the views of the Minister for Finance, the Central Bank of Ireland or the Eurosystem.